Advanced search

 Very common: may affect more than 1 in 10 people

 • Oxaliplatin can affect the nerves (peripheral neuropathy).
-You may feel a tingling and/or numbness in the fingers, toes, around the mouth or in the throat, which may sometimes occur in association with cramps.
+You may feel a tingling and/or numbness in the fingers, toes, around the mouth or in the throat, which may sometimes occur in association with cramps,

-These effects are often triggered by exposure to cold e.g. opening a refrigerator or holding a cold drink.
-You may also have difficulty in performing delicate tasks, such as buttoning clothes.
-Although in the majority of cases these symptoms disappear completely, there is a possibility of persistent symptoms of peripheral sensory neuropathy after the end of the treatment.
-Some people have experienced a tingling shock-like sensation passing down the arms or trunk when the neck is flexed.
+Although in the majority of cases these symptoms resolve themselves completely there is a possibility of persistent symptoms of peripheral sensory neuropathy after the end of the treatment.
+Some people have experienced a tingling, shock-like sensation passing down the arms or trunk when the neck is flexed.

 • Oxaliplatin can sometimes cause an unpleasant sensation in the throat, in particular when swallowing, and give the sensation of shortness of breath.
 This sensation, if it happens, usually occurs during or within hours of the infusion and may be triggered by exposure to the cold.
-Although unpleasant, it will not last long and goes away without the need for any treatment.
-Your doctor may decide to alter your treatment as a result.

-• Oxaliplatin causes temporary reduction in the number of blood cells.
+Oxaliplatin causes temporary reduction in the number of blood cells.
 The reduction of red cells may cause anaemia (a reduction of red cells), abnormal bleeding or bruising (due to a reduction in platelets).
 The reduction in white blood cells may make you prone to infections.
 Your doctor will take blood to check that you have sufficient blood cells before you start treatment and before each subsequent course.

-• headache, back pain
+• Headaches, back pain,

-• abnormal bleeding including nose bleeds
+• Abnormal bleeding including nose bleeds,

 Common: may affect up to 1 in 10 people

-• increased sweating and nail disorders, flaking skin
+• Increased sweating and nail disorders, flaking skin

-• high blood pressure
+• High blood pressure,

-• decreased levels of calcium in the blood
+• Reduced calcium levels in the blood,

-• fall.
+• Fall.

 Uncommon: may affect up to 1 in 100 people

-• nervousness.
+• Nervousness

 Rare: may affect up to 1 in 1,000 people

-• loss of hearing.
+• Temporary and reversible short-term loss of vision,

 Not known: frequency cannot be estimated from the available data

-• allergic vasculitis (inflammation of blood vessels)
+• Allergic vasculitis (inflammation of the blood vessels),

-• convulsion (uncontrolled shaking of the body)
+• Seizures (uncontrolled shaking movements of the body),

-• myocardial infarction (heart attack), angina pectoris (pain or uncomfortable feeling in the chest)
+• Myocardial infarction (heart attack), angina pectoris (pain or uncomfortable feeling in the chest).

 Reporting of side effects